ACSG-64/p5-Games-collection_web-portal/README.md

 ```

 ## Transparency.
-The code that runs on the server is also open source and is exactly the same that you find in this repository.
+The code that runs on the server is also open source and is the same that you find in this repository.
 To see the code on the server, please go here: https://replit.com/@ACSG/p5-Games